 What is your property worth?

-All factors flow into the valuation of your property in Spain, which gives you a detailed insight into the potential market price of your property and for which we have already been awarded the test winner with the best service quality as real estate agents four times in a row by the independent German Institute for Service Quality.
+All factors flow into the valuation of your property on Ibiza, which gives you a detailed insight into the potential market price of your property and for which we have already been awarded the test winner with the best service quality as an estate agent four times in a row by the independent German Institute for Service Quality.
 And should you subsequently wish to sell your property with us, we will of course also professionally assist you with all matters relating to the brokerage.

 Advantages of a professional valuation

 Detailed market insights

 Optimal selling price